 Visitors to the Maltz Museum of Jewish Heritage will step inside a world filled with inspiring and moving stories of Jewish immigrants perhaps even their own ancestors and modern-day heroes.
 By incorporating state-of-the-art computer interactives, film, special effects, individual stories and oral histories, the Museum’s dramatic permanent exhibition is an uplifting and moving experience.

-The Maltz Museum permanent exhibition includes:
+This Maltz Museum core exhibition includes:

 What would it be like to leave everything familiar behind?
 Experience the hopes and dreams of those coming to America at the turn of the 20 th century, including a small band of Jewish immigrants from the tiny village of Unslaben in Bavaria who set out for Cleveland in 1837.